1981—THE VERY BEGINNING (THE PATH TO TRITIUM-POWERED OPTICS)

 In 1988, Trijicon Bright & Tough™ Night Sights were adopted by the FBI on the SIG automatic.
 Then, Trijicon products were used in service in Operation “Just Cause” in Panama.

 Then the military partnership started to ramp up.
 Trijicon sights were used extensively in Operation “Desert Storm” (including many Armson OEGs used by the Marines).

-    ACOG innovation continued as Trijicon launched the ACOG® 3.5x35 in 1992, which introduced the Bindon Aiming Concept (BAC).
-(Which couldn’t be trademarked but was discovered by founder Glyn Bindon.)
+ACOG innovation continued as Trijicon launched the ACOG® 3.5x35 in 1992, which introduced the Bindon Aiming Concept® (BAC).

 The U.S. Navy SEALs started to test the new ACOG 3.5x35 with great fanfare, while the product was officially adopted by German GSG9 SWAT on SIG 550 rifles, just as other ACOG magnifications were introduced: 1.5x16, 1.5x24, 2x20, and 3x24.

-    This was when Gly Bindon finally decided to leave Ford for this “side gig,” which had moved out of the family home into a 2,000-square-foot warehouse.
+This was when Glyn Bindon finally decided to leave Ford for this “side gig,” which had moved out of the family home into a 2,000-square-foot warehouse.

 U.S. Navy SEALs from SEAL Team 8 train with M4A1 carbines in Kuwait, 1998.
 DoD photo by JO2 Charles Neff, U.S. Navy

 Based on the overwhelming success of the ACOG 4x32 riflescope—both in testing and in theater—the U.S. Special Operations Command purchased 12,000, choosing the TA01 as their official scope for M4 carbines.
 This was the first official optic enhancement of the M16 family by the U.S. Military.

 Yet Glyn and his Trijicon team kept inventing.